-This DPAR, where Energex provides both technical and economic information about possible solutions, has been prepared in accordance with the requirements of clause 5.17.4(i) of the NER.
+This Final Project Assessment Report (FPAR), where Energex provides both technical and economic information about possible solutions, has been prepared in accordance with the requirements of clause 5.17.4(o) of the NER.

 Energex's preferred solution to address the identified need is Option 2 - Supply New Demand with 132kV Feeders (Tee off at Meridan Plains) to Bell's Creek Central Establishment.
-The DPAR seeks information from interested parties about possible alternate solutions to address the need for investment.